The Princess on the Glass Hill: Gagauz people

 In a tale from the Gagauz people with the title "Кюллю-Пиперчу" ("Kyullyu Piperchu"), an old man finds his fields are being trampled every night, and his sons offer to stand guard on the fields.
 The elder two fail on their vigils, due to falling asleep, but the third son, the titular Piperchu (named so for always playing in the ashes) discovers the culprit: a "sea horse".
 Piperchu tames the horse and, in return, it allows the youth to pluck three hair from its tail, one black, one red (bay) and one gray.
 Later, Piperchu's brothers to town and go back home to tell their father the padishah announce a challenge: he will marry his daughter to anyone who can jump to the third floor of the palace to reach the princess's window.
 Piperchu's brothers go ahead of him, while he rides behind them on a lame donkey.
 After they are out of sight, Piperchu summons the black horse on his first attempt, a bay horse on the second, and a gray on the third attempt.

-Hungary

-Professor Ágnes Kovács commented that the tale type, known as Hamupipöke királyfi ("The Cinderella Prince"), is "very popular" in Hungary, with 32 (thirty-two) versions recorded.
-Fieldwork conducted in 1999 by researcher Zoltán Vasvári amongst the Palóc population found 4 variants of the tale type.

-In a Hungarian tale, Hamupipöke (in János Erdélyi's book), Aschenbrödel (in Gottlieb Stier's translation (de)) or Cinder Jack, the youngest son acts kindly towards a frog and it rewards him with three rods, "of copper, silver and gold", with which to tame three horses that have been trampling his father's vineyard.
-The horses soon give him a feather with which to summon them to the boy's aid.
-Some time later, the king sets a challenge: he erects a high fir pole in front of the church and tied a golden rosemary; whoever gets it in one jump on horseback, shall marry the princess.
-A very similar version, titled A szegény ember szőlője ("The Poor Man's Vineyard") was collected by Hungarian journalist Elek Benedek, and published in his compilation Magyar mese- és mondavilág.

-In another variant, Das Kupfer-, Silber- und Goldgestüt ("The Copper, Silver and Golden Studs"), a friendly mouse informs the youngest son how to tame the three hordes of horses that have been trampling his father's crops.
-The youth manages to tame an animal from each herd (a copper horse, a silver steed and a golden stallion), and receives a whistle to summon each one of them.
-At the end of the tale, the three horses are used to drive the son's coach.